The Farewell: Is the Movie Inspired by Lulu Wang’s Life?

 When it comes to the older people in our families, we always wish for them to live a life free from worries or physical ailments and then quietly pass away when the time is right.
 However, thoughts, as good as they might be, don’t always materialize into reality.
 Most often, as we grow old, our bodies start festering all kinds of ailments and diseases.

-The Farewell‘ asks a rather important question when it comes to the issue of sickness in old age.
+The Farewell‘ asks a rather important question regarding the issue of sickness in old age.
 What should you do when you come to know that someone old in your family has been diagnosed with cancer and has only a few days to live?
 Is it right to keep the information hidden away from him or her, or is it more important to be honest with them?

-There have been several films made in the past which have dealt with moral or ethical dilemmas.
-With changing times and especially with all the conversations surrounding euthanasia, you can expect more such films being made.
-‘The Farewell’ is not about euthanasia, but it is surely about death — and how we choose to deal with it.
+Several films have dealt with moral or ethical dilemmas in the past.
+With changing times and especially with all the conversations surrounding euthanasia, you can expect more such films to be made.
+‘The Farewell’ is not about euthanasia, but it is surely about death—and how we choose to deal with it.

 ‘The Farewell’ is the second feature film Wang has helmed.
-Her first project was the American-German co-production ‘Posthumous’, which is also built on a rather interesting premise.
-The film chronicles a painter’s problems when he makes a plan of earning money after finding out that his art sells for more if people presume him to be dead.
+Her first project was the American-German co-production ‘Posthumous,’ which is also built on a rather interesting premise.
+The film chronicles a painter’s problems when he makes a plan to earn money after finding out that his art sells for more if people presume him to be dead.

-‘The Farewell’, on the other hand, is the story of a family and its struggles as their matriarch is slowly dying.
-The central character of this film is an art student called Billi who comes to know from her parents that her grandmother is suffering from terminal lung cancer.
+‘The Farewell,’ on the other hand, is the story of a family and its struggles as its matriarch is slowly dying.
+The central character of this film is an art student called Billi, who comes to know from her parents that her grandmother is suffering from terminal lung cancer.
 While the entire family wants to keep this disease a secret from the old woman, Billi is completely against it as she believes that her grandmother deserves some honesty at the last stages of her life.
-It so happens that the entire family meets in China from all over the world for the marriage of one of Billi’s cousins, and there she finds several opportunities of letting her grandmother being aware of the truth.
+It so happens that the entire family meets in China from all over the world for the marriage of one of Billi’s cousins, and there she finds several opportunities to make her grandmother aware of the truth.
 But the ethical dilemma of doing the same continues to haunt her.

-Another interesting thing we should note about the film is the way it handles the confluence of eastern and western cultures.
-Being an immigrant herself, Wang has gone through a number of difficult situations and identity crises in her own life, and thus Billa’s problems seem to us as extremely authentic.
-Regarding this aspect, the filmmaker says, “The main character has to go back to China and there are all these different layers of China.
+Another interesting thing we should note about the film is how it handles the confluence of Eastern and Western cultures.
+Being an immigrant herself, Wang has gone through many difficult situations and identity crises in her own life, and thus Billa’s problems seem to us as extremely authentic.
+Regarding this aspect, the filmmaker says, “The main character has to go back to China, and there are all these different layers of China.
 There’s Chinese and American generational culture, and there are different degrees of American culture.
-There’s the Chinese grandmother who grew up with the Communist Army, the uncle who moved from China to Japan — so it’s still Asian culture, but with certain differences.
+There’s the Chinese grandmother who grew up with the Communist Army and the uncle who moved from China to Japan — so it’s still Asian culture, but with certain differences.
 I really wanted to explore the nuances of those gaps between these different family members.
 One thing that unites them is the love of the grandmother.”

 Read More: Movies Like The Farewell